The idea of starting a business is exciting. But many ideas require time, money, and risk.

 - Social Entrepreneurship: How to Become a Changemaker Through Business

 - How This Social Entrepreneur Is Building a Better Detroit By Empowering Its Students

 7. Sell a service

-With services-based businesses, “time” is your inventory and your biggest investment.
+Offering services isn’t passive, but it certainly can be a lucrative way to gain self-employment.
+With services-based small business ideas, “time” is your inventory and your biggest investment.
 You’ve only got a limited supply of hours in your day.
 However, that makes it easier to get up and running if you’ve got skills that are in demand.

 A photographer, for example, can service a local event while selling prints online through their Instagram account.
+A freelance writer can sell a copywriting swipe file of high-converting sales copy.
 Coupling your service-based business with physical products can give you another source of income that isn’t directly tied to your time.